Peronospora: Practical importance

 The model oomycete pathogen, Peronospora parasitica, used to be included in this genus, however it has been reclassified to the genus Hyaloperonospora.

 Some species of Peronospora have been considered for their use as a bioweapon or have been classified as potential bioweapons.
 Peronspora somniferi was considered for its ability to devastate fields of the opium poppy, which could have targeted areas that depend on the crop.
 The United States has classified Peronospora tabacina as a possible bioweapon, because if it were used to target the US tobacco industry, it would lead to major economic loss.

 Genomics and genetics

 Only one species in the genus Peronospora has had its genome sequenced and assembled.
 In 2015, Derevnina et al. performed a de novo sequence assembly of the genome of two Peronospora tabacina isolates using Illumina sequencing.
 They estimated the genome size to be 68 Mb with a mitochondrial genome of 43 kb.
 The two assemblies had 61.8x and 128.9x coverage for the nuclear genomes and 6,824x and 43,225x coverage for the mitochondrial genomes.
 The mitochondrial genome only differed by seven single nucleotide polymorphisms, three small indels, and one copy number variant.
 Using a program to predict gene models, they found 18,000 potential protein coding genes.

-List of Peronospora species
+List of species

+The following species are placed in genus Peronospora: